cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 ### `op emod`

-Positive modulo: like modulo, except when the divisor is positive and the dividend negative, still returns a positive number.
+Positive modulo: like modulo, except when the divisor is positive and the dividend is negative, still returns a positive number.
 The instruction is mapped to the `%%` operator.

 ### `op ushr`